adamlwgriffiths/PyMesh/README.md

 Many times I've found myself wanting to load a simple mesh, and finding the data caught up in a scene graph with lights, camera and complex materials which are all irrelevant.

-This also means that as new mesh formats and features are added, existing code will not be affected.
+This also means that as new mesh formats and features are added, existing code needs to be updated.

+PyMesh doesn't do this.
+Each mesh loader exposes the relevant functionality for that mesh.

 __PyMesh is a good foundation for a 3D library.__